-I live in Pensand House & Malborough Court.
-I am one of the tenants who has received a no fault s21 – an eviction notice-`from the Director of Chelsea Portfolio Ltd Sanjay Ashok Sharma, via his agent John Steven Taylor of Homewise Management Services, who lives at Pensand House & Malborough Court.
+I live in Pensand House & Marlborough Court.
+I am one of the tenants who has received a no fault s21 – an eviction notice-`from the Director of Chelsea Portfolio Ltd Sanjay Ashok Sharma, via his agent John Steven Taylor of Homewise Management Services, who lives at Pensand House & Marlborough Court.

 So what information am I entitled to see:

 I like you have the right to obtain the following from my landlord, my mobile phone provider, or the Council for example:

 confirmation that they are processing your personal data;

 a copy of your personal data; (Personal data is anything that can identify a ‘natural person’ and can include information such as a name, a photo, an email address (including work email address), bank details, rent deposits, posts on social networking websites, medical information or even an IP address for example.)

 other supplementary information – this largely corresponds to the information that you should provide in a privacy notice

 I sent my Subject Access Request for my data to Sanjay Ashok Sharma (pictured 2012) and John Steven Taylor via email.
 At the time of sending the email, I had checked the Register of Fee Payers, ie Data Controller – and neither Mr Sharma nor the company secretary, nor the company, -Chelsea Portfolio Limited, were on the Register.
 I did not know who the data controller was for my data, nor had I ever been informed.
 However the same was not true of Mr John Taylor of Homewise Management Services, the caretaker and the gofer for Sanjay – and who lives on site.
 Mr John Steven Taylor signed up to the Register for the first time ever on the 10th Oct 2018.